build-on-aws/bedrock-agent-txt2sql/README.md

-## Alternative: Deploy template via Cloudformation:
+## Alternative Setup: Deploy resources via AWS Cloudformation:
 *Now, here are the instructions to deploy the resources within your environment:*

 ***Step 1***